tasnim007/MachineLearning/Cancer-Diagnosis-using-Decsion-Tree-Learning/README.md

-# Decision tree learning for cancer diagnosis
+# Diagnosis of cancer using Decision Tree Learning

 ## Problem Description: